 The Key to a successful race is to know and remember the color ORANGE.
 ORANGE is your mantra for successful course completion.

-You will be issued a ORANGE swim cap for your swim with your wave number on the cap.
+You will be issued a ORANGE swim cap for your swim.
 You will also be issued a bib with an ORANGE background that must be worn on the run and suggested for the bike.